dgbU/dgbU/README.md

 - 👋 Hi,
--   This is the creator of Digibyte Unlimited here to say that this is just the begining.
+-   Welcome the the digibyteunlimited.com repository.

 -   Here in this repository we will be developing the ecosystem of ideas, starting with a decentralized white board.
 This white board will allow anyone in the world to contribute to this website.